 In the early sixteenth century, a major player in the history of the church was Altobello Averoldi (1468-1531), provost of the chapter and bishop of Pula in Croatia.
 He commissioned the Venetian painter Titian to paint the Averoldi Polyptych, which is nowadays considered the top piece of art in the church.
 Averoldi himself was portrayed on the walls of the chapterhouse, together with his predecessor Giovanni Ducco and other provosts.
 If there happens to be a custodian on duty in the church, you may ask him or her to show you this room.
 The wall frescoes are attributed to Floriano Ferramola (ca. 1478-1528), albeit without concrete evidence.
 The chapter also hired the artists Romanino (Girolamo Romani; ca. 1484-1566) and Il Moretto (Alessandro Bonvicino; ca. 1498-1554/1564) to embellish the church.

-In the second half of the eighteenth chapter, the church was completely rebuilt.
+In the second half of the eighteenth century, the church was completely rebuilt.
 The provost Alessandro Fè d’Ostiani (1716-1791), who became head of the chapter in 1746, may claim all credit for this project.
 The addition of his bust to the new, Neo-classicist façade was therefore fully justified.
 The rebuilding of the church commenced in 1753, but the first architect proved to be a failure.
-He was replaced by Antonio Marchetti (1724-1791), who was certainly more competent, but obviously powerless against a massive explosion of 90.000 kilos of gunpowder, stored at a bastion near the Porta San Nazaro, in 1769.
+He was replaced by Antonio Marchetti (1724-1791), who was certainly more competent, but obviously powerless against a massive explosion of 90,000 kilos of gunpowder, stored at a bastion near the Porta San Nazaro, in 1769.
 As the name of this gate in the city walls suggests, it was located in the vicinity of the church.
 What was left of the old church was almost entirely swept away, while the new church under construction suffered serious damage.
 In spite of the tragedy, the project could continue and the new church was completed in 1780.

 Exterior and interior